cmatmsu/oyun/_posts/2011-06-16-Getting-Started.md

 move of its opponent.

-More examples of finite state machine players are available on the wiki at the Logos website.
+More examples of finite state machine players are available on the wiki at the Oyun website.

 Loading Players
 ===============

-Load the players you've written on the first page of Logos.
-You can also drag and drop finite state machine text files onto the Logos window.
-If there are any syntax errors or invalid states in your finite state machine (did you remember that the first state is state 0 and not state 1?), Logos will warn you upon loading the file.
+Load the players you've written on the first page of Oyun.
+You can also drag and drop finite state machine text files onto the Oyun window.
+If there are any syntax errors or invalid states in your finite state machine (did you remember that the first state is state 0 and not state 1?), Oyun will warn you upon loading the file.

 Click "Next" to continue.